Find out which employees you can put on furlough and claim for through the Coronavirus Job Retention Scheme.

 If your employee’s health has been affected by coronavirus (COVID-19) or any other conditions

-You employee is eligible for the grant and can be furloughed, if they are:
+Your employee is eligible for the grant and can be furloughed, if they are unable to work, including from home or working reduced hours because they:

 If your employee is self-isolating or on sick leave